alligatormon/alligator/doc/probe.md

 **Language / Язык:** [English](probe.md) | [Русский](ru/probe.md)

 The `probe` context defines reusable blackbox check modules.
-They are invoked on demand through `GET /probe` on any Prometheus entrypoint, similar to Prometheus Blackbox Exporter.
+They are invoked on demand through `GET /probe` on any HTTP entrypoint, similar to Prometheus Blackbox Exporter.

 Periodic checks still use `aggregate { blackbox … }`.
 Use `probe` when an external system (Prometheus, Alertmanager, custom scripts) chooses targets at request time.